evolvingstuff/vdw2/content/posts/can-predict-10-percent-of-alzheimers-unable-to-count-dominos-dots-then-treat-early.md

 │   │   │   full_match: `Terry Pratchett`
 │   │   │   inner_content: `Terry Pratchett`
 │   ├── TextNode
+│   │   full_match: `, who announced in December 2007 that he had been diagnosed with the syndrome.  `
+│   │   inner_content: `, who announced in December 2007 that he had been diagnosed with the syndrome.  `
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   full_match: `, who announced in December 2007 that he had been diagnosed with the syndrome.  %%%He pledged to donate $1 million to the Alzheimer’s Research Trust in the United Kingdom and collaborated with the BBC in 2009 on the two-part documentary “Terry Pratchett: Living With Alzheimer’s.”`
+│   │   full_match: `He pledged to donate $1 million to the Alzheimer’s Research Trust in the United Kingdom and collaborated with the BBC in 2009 on the two-part documentary “Terry Pratchett: Living With Alzheimer’s.”`
-│   │   inner_content: `, who announced in December 2007 that he had been diagnosed with the syndrome.  %%%He pledged to donate $1 million to the Alzheimer’s Research Trust in the United Kingdom and collaborated with the BBC in 2009 on the two-part documentary “Terry Pratchett: Living With Alzheimer’s.”`├── TextNode
+│   │   inner_content: `He pledged to donate $1 million to the Alzheimer’s Research Trust in the United Kingdom and collaborated with the BBC in 2009 on the two-part documentary “Terry Pratchett: Living With Alzheimer’s.”`├── TextNode
 │   full_match: `\n`
 │   inner_content: `\n`├── ListItemNode
 │   full_match: `*Many interesting reader&#39;s comments at the bottom of the Washington Post article`